SirRambo/CS/README.md

 3-9 (Shroud Boost, Loving It) - A SITE

 Positioning on A site was atrocious.
+(WILL GO OVER at PRACTICE)

 After we Push something (A Main, Middle, B Main whatever) DO NOT PLAY Aggressive even if you are flashed in with a teammate they will be waiting for you. -SOMETHING TO NOTE